yahyalmh/ChangeWallpaper/README.md

 ## Installation

-Install process creates a file named `.changeWall` in you home directory and uses it as project folder.
 To install it, just clone the repository in a path and run the install script based on your os type.
+Install process creates a file named `.changeWall` in you home directory and uses it as the project folder.

 * ##### linux
-    Go to installation directory and run `install.sh` from the terminal.
+    Go to installation directory and run `./install.sh` from the terminal.

+    - Make sure the install script has execution permission.
+By default it has that permission, but you can give that permission by `sudo chmod +x install.sh` if it does not have.

 * ##### windows
     Go to installation directory and run `install.bat` from cmd.